tekknolagi/tekknolagi.github.com/_posts/2022-04-16-definite-assignment.md

 Python is a programming language with a primary implementation called [CPython](https://github.com/python/cpython/).
 CPython is implemented as a stack-based bytecode virtual machine[^gross].
-Among these bytecode instructions are a set of bytecode operations for accessing the local variables in a
-function:

-* `LOAD_FAST`, for fetching a local by index
-* `STORE_FAST`, for setting a local by index
-* `DELETE_FAST`, for deleting a local by index

-I talked at some length about it in my [post](/blog/discovering-basic-blocks) about lifting a graph structure out of the bytecode.
-For a refresher, let's take a look at a sample Python function.
+In this post, we'll talk about using a control-flow graph (CFG) to optimize a function's bytecode and speed up the CPython virtual machine.

+## A refresher

 <!-- TODO: link to patch series -->
 [^gross]: This might change soon with if Sam Gross's GIL-removal patch series
     lands.
 Part of the patch series includes a change from the decades-old stack machine to a register machine to "sweeten the deal" performance-wise.

-The following function:
+I talked at some length about Python bytecode in my [post](/blog/discovering-basic-blocks) about lifting a graph structure out of the bytecode.
+For a refresher, let's take a look at a sample Python function:

 ```python
 def foo():